-Instead of requiring surgery, many conditions are treated in one of our two cardiac catheterization laboratories.
+Instead of requiring surgery, many heart conditions can be treated in one of our state-of-the-art cardiac catheterization laboratories.

 Why are cardiac catheterization procedures performed?

-A cardiac catheterization is used to diagnose and sometimes treat many different heart conditions.
+Cardiac catheterization is used to diagnose and treat certain types of heart conditions.

-Cardiac catheterization procedures called diagnostic catheterizations help doctors determine the best way to treat more complex conditions.
-The information gathered during the catheterization is used to figure out the best timing for heart surgery or to plan the operation itself.
+- Diagnostic catheterizations help doctors determine the best way to treat more complex conditions.
+The information gathered during the catheterization is used to figure out the best timing for heart surgery and often to plan the operation itself and care afterwards.